charanpreet009/charanpreet009.github.io/README.md

 ### charanpreet009.github.io

-# "Hello, I'm Charanpreet singh
+# "Hi👋🏻, I'm Charanpreet singh

  <h3 align="left">About me</h3>
  I am from ludhiana "Punjab" .
 I'm a first-year computer science student at Guru Nanak Dev Engineering College (GNDEC).
 I'm passionate about technology and eager to learn more about programming and software development.
 I’m excited to meet new people and make the most of my time here at GNDEC."